| |

 |

-Reverse side of the picture of Fruma (Zalutzki) Geizler
+Reverse side Fruma (Zalutzki) Geizler photo

-Yochkele: It is better in the summer.
+Yochkele: "It is better in the summer.
 What will come next?
 Long and

 dark nights; It is hard to be alone.
-[Signed]: Fruma
+[Signed]: Fruma" |

 |

-From the collection of Yitzchak Eliashberg
+From the Collection of Yitzchak Eliashberg

-Pictures submitted by Ruth Marcus (Yitzchak's daughter)
+(Photos submitted by Ruth Marcus (Yitzchak's daughter))

 Yitzchak ("Itzel") Eliashberg was born on October 14, 1910 in Lunna to